-He has been an Artist in Residence at ODC Theater, SF from 2009-2012, Headlands Center for the Arts in 2008, Wattis Artist in Residence at Yerba Buena Center for the Arts in 2002, Schloss Bröllin, Germany in 2001, Fabrik Potsdam, Germany in 2001 and La Friche, Marseille, France in 1998.
+He has been an Artist in Residence at Universe 9, Switzerland from 2018-2022, ODC Theater, SF from 2009-2012, Headlands Center for the Arts in 2008, Wattis Artist in Residence at Yerba Buena Center for the Arts in 2002, Schloss Bröllin, Germany in 2001, Fabrik Potsdam, Germany in 2001 and La Friche, Marseille, France in 1998.

-Funders include the MAP fund (2002, 2006, 2010, 2022), Rainin Foundation (2011, 2015, 2021), National Endowment for the Arts (2009, 2010, 2015), San Francisco Arts Commission (2009, 2010, 2013, 2015), Zellerbach Family Fund (numerous times from 1997-2015), Creative Work Fund (2005, 2014), James Irvine Foundation (2002, 2006, 2015), Rainin Foundation (2011, 2015), New Music USA (2015), Bernard Osher Foundation (2015), MAP Fund “Creative Exploration Fund Grant” (2013), US/Japan Friendship Commission (2012), The Doris Duke Charitable Foundation and Andrew, W. Mellon Foundation’s MAP fund (2002, 2006, 2010), Phyllis C. Wattis Foundation (2011), Andrew W. Mellon Foundation (2011), CCI (2008, 2011), The Wallace Alexander Gerbode Foundation and The William and Flora Hewlett Foundation (2009), National Performance Network Creation Fund (2010), National Performance Network Forth Fund (2010), New England Foundation for the Arts, NDP (2009), Yerba Buena Center for the Arts (2002, 2008), Japan Foundation (2007), CASH grant (2002, 2003, 2005, 2006), Meet the Composer (2001), American Composers Forum (1999), Barkley Fund (1997), California Arts Council (1999-2001).
+Funders include the MAP fund (2002, 2006, 2010, 2022), Rainin Foundation (2011, 2015, 2021), National Endowment for the Arts (2009, 2010, 2015), California Arts Council (1999, 2000, 2001, 2019), San Francisco Arts Commission (2009, 2010, 2013, 2015), Zellerbach Family Fund (numerous times from 1997-2020), Creative Work Fund (2005, 2014), CASH grant (2002, 2003, 2005, 2006, 2019), James Irvine Foundation (2002, 2006, 2015), New Music USA (2015), Bernard Osher Foundation (2015), MAP Fund “Creative Exploration Fund Grant” (2013), US/Japan Friendship Commission (2012), The Doris Duke Charitable Foundation and Andrew, Phyllis C. Wattis Foundation (2011), Andrew W. Mellon Foundation (2011), CCI (2008, 2011),, The Wallace Alexander Gerbode Foundation and The William and Flora Hewlett Foundation (2009), National Performance Network Creation Fund (2010), National Performance Network Forth Fund (2010), New England Foundation for the Arts, NDP (2009), Yerba Buena Center for the Arts (2002, 2008), Japan Foundation (2007), Meet the Composer (2001), American Composers Forum (1999) and Barkley Fund (1997).